konsulting/assert-pdfs/README.md

 ## Usage

-Include the trait on your test class.
+Use the `Konsulting\Testing\AssertPdfs` trait on your test class.
 Available methods:

 ` assertPdfSame($assertedPdf, $testPdf, $saveDiffToFile = null)` - You can optionally save the diff of the pdf on failure to a file by providing a path to save to.